wwWallet/wallet-docs/docs/wallet-architecture/06-encryption-architecture.md

   long-lived key that is used to prove the user's ownership of that credential.
   Each key is generated as part of the credential issuance flow.

-  Each **privateKey** member of `PrivateData` is encrypted an additional time using the same encryption key.

 - **mainKey**: The 256-bit AES-GCM encryption key of the `EncryptedContainer`.
   This is used to decrypt the contained `PrivateData` and is itself stored in encrypted (wrapped) form in the `EncryptedContainer`, asymmetrically encrypted